 Yeah, alright, technically Calypso came up with the squeeze-an-ice-pop-out-of-a-tube idea in the nineties.
 But DID they empower you take something you were gonna chuck in the bin, add ONE line of sewing (or I have even successfully tested a hot glue gun version) and make your own that you can use FOREVER?

-I can not explain how EASY this is, and how magically they work.
+I can not explain how EASY this is, and how magically these popsicle molds work.
 They just squeeze straight out the top, the kids munch ’em up, you give them a little clean and fill them up again/ put in a drawer for another time.
 And depending on how hungry your children tend to be they can be large or small popsicle molds.

 I also took it too another level – sewing some little sleeves out of some cute old serviettes to fit over the plastic tubes – suiting our whimsical garden where most lolly pop devouring occurs.
 It serves a dual purpose of preventing little hands from falling off from freezing temperatures and also soaking up the excess juices.
 It was just a case of cutting enough fabric to fit round the tube, sewing the two long ends together and hemming to open top and bottom.